nghin/vacsf.org.mm/src/_posts/articles/2016-12-29-Obedience.md

 > For when we were in the flesh, the <strong>sinful desires, aroused by the law</strong>, were active in the members of our body to bear fruit for death.
 (Romans 7:5)

-There was a time when obedience/law is required to lead us to Christ.
+There was a time when obedience/law was required to lead us to Christ.
 The Bible describes us during this time as little children whose guardian, or schoolmaster, is the law who we must obey until we come to Christ.
 The problem as we have seen is the overwhelming majority of Christians still insists on living under the law, or the obedience to it.

 ## The Obedience which is Faith